pixeloution/faux-form/README.md

 faux-form
 =========
-submits data to a URL via POST by creating and submitting a form filled with hidden fields
+submits data to a URL via POST by creating and submitting a form filled with hidden fields. can be used to simulate submitting a clicked link via POST.

 ### Usage